You searched for: “celestial

 Word Entries containing the term: “celestial

-The imaginary great circle that lies above the earth's equator and meets the celestial sphere.
+The imaginary great circle that lies above the earth's equator and meets the celestial sphere: The plane of the celestial equatoris perpendicular to the line linking the north and south celestial poles

 This entry is located in the following unit: Astronomy and related astronomical terms (page 5)

-The angular distance between a celestial body and the ecliptic, measured along a line at right angles to the ecliptic, which passes through both celestial poles.
-Its symbol is the Greek letter β or beta.
+The angular distance between a celestial body and the ecliptic, measured along a line at right angles to the ecliptic, which passes through both celestial poles: The symbol of the celestial latitude is the Greek letter β or beta.

 This entry is located in the following unit: Astronomy and related astronomical terms (page 6)